EffectOrientedProgramming/book/Chapters/04_Initialization.md

 case class RetryConfig(times: Int)
 ```

-To automatically map values in configuration files to our case class, we import a macro from the `zio.config.magnolia` module:
+To automatically map values from configuration files to our case class, we the `deriveConfig` macro from the `zio.config.magnolia` module:

 ```scala 3 mdoc:silent
 import zio.*